xinjiav3/NileBrownGame/_posts/2023-09-06-javascript-background-alien.md

       this.speed = gameSpeed * this.speedRatio;
       this.frame = 0;
     }
-    update() {
+    update() {a
-      this.x = (this.x - this.speed) % this.width;
+      // Move the x position of the background for animation effect this.x = (this.x - this.speed) % this.width;
     }

     draw() {
-      ctx.clearRect(0, 0, canvas.width, canvas.height);
+      // Left side draw
-      // Scale the image to fit the canvas ctx.drawImage(this.image, this.x, this.y, this.width, this.height);
+      ctx.drawImage(this.image, this.x, this.y, this.width, this.height);

-      // If the image has moved left (this.x is negative), draw the wrap-around on the right if (this.x < 0) {
-        ctx.drawImage(this.image, this.x + this.width, this.y, this.width, this.height);
+      // Right side draw.
+As the image moves left, draw the Right side ctx.drawImage(this.image, this.x + this.width, this.y, this.width, this.height);
-      }
     }
   }